Under attack? See this section for how to respond to card testing.

 It’s important to note that these orders do not represent missed sales, nor are they caused by issues with your checkout that could prevent legitimate buyers from completing payments.
 However, card testing can cause other issues for your business, such as an increase in disputes and card decline rates, negatively impacting the reputation of your business.

-However, no fraud prevention system is perfect!
-Because of this, there are some additional measures you can take to protect your store.
+Although we do work closely with our payments partner to develop new strategies for preventing card testing attacks, it’s important to note that no fraud prevention system is perfect.
+Thus, there are some additional measures you can take to protect your store.

 - Install a CAPTCHA plugin, such as reCaptcha for WooCommerce or Google reCaptcha for WooCommerce.
 Either of these plugins will insert a mandatory bot detection mechanism into your checkout process, which can help prevent automated fraud.

-- WooCommerce Anti-Fraud is a powerful and flexible extension that allows you to configure various rules that, when triggered, will block the offending transactions.
+- WooCommerce Anti-Fraud is an extension that allows you to set up complex rules that, when triggered, will block the offending transactions.
+This extension offers even more power and flexibility than the fraud protection rules built into WooCommerce Payments.

 - Avoid pay-what-you-want or donation products with no minimum.
 Fraudsters often use these to make very small transactions that may not be noticed by the cardholder.